Charitable Remainder Trusts

 A charitable remainder trust provides an option for dealing with appreciated property for charitably inclined individuals and their families.
 Essentially, the donor creates an irrevocable trust during life or at death and transfers property to the trust.
 In exchange for this transfer, the trust promises to pay the donor and/or his designated income beneficiaries a stream of income that is set by the trust document for a stated time period.

 In situations where the income is payable to someone other than the donor, there would be gift tax consequences based upon the present value of the future income stream.
 The CRT trustee can sell the property transferred with no immediate income tax consequences and potentially create a more diversified portfolio.
 In this way, the donor has removed the property and appreciation thereon from his or her estate, received a one-time income and/or estate tax charitable deduction, and is able to fulfill philanthropic desires.

-2. What types of charitable remainder trusts are allowable under IRS code and regulations?
+2. What types of CRTs are allowable under IRS code and regulations?

 Example: Jason creates a $1 million lifetime CRAT with a payout equal to 6% annually for his lifetime.
 Jason would receive $60,000 per annum for as long as he lives.
 Upon his death, the remaining trust principal would pass to the charities named in his governing CRAT document.